Uvira Territory: Mass killings under the guise of repatriation efforts

 One of the most severe incidents took place on 22 December 1996, at Ruzia along the banks of the Ruzizi River.
 AFDL, RPA, and FAB soldiers killed at least 150 people, most of whom were refugees who had survived the Runingu camp attack.
 The victims, hiding in the forest, were discovered and executed, and their bodies were burned two days later.
 Another report suggested that the number of victims could have been as high as 600.

 By May 1997, AFDL and Banyamulenge forces had seized control of large swaths of Zaire, culminating in the capture of the capital, Kinshasa.
 Mobutu fled the country, and Laurent-Désiré Kabila assumed power, renaming the nation the Democratic Republic of the Congo.
-That same month, in Uvira, AFDL and RPA units killed 126 civilians during a demonstration protesting the murder of eight individuals by suspected members of the newly established AFDL security forces.
+That same month, in Uvira, AFDL and RPA units killed 126 civilians during a demonstration protesting the murder of eight people by suspected members of the newly established AFDL security forces.
 Following the massacre, soldiers sealed off the area and disposed of most of the bodies in two mass graves in the "Biens mal acquis" district, where they had set up their headquarters.
 Over the following days, residents recovered and buried eight additional bodies.
 In July 1997, soldiers from the Forces Armées Congolaises (FAC) and the RPA carried out another massacre, killing between 500 and 800 people in the villages of Kazumba, Talama, Mukungu, and Kabanga, located on the border between Katanga and South Kivu provinces.
 These villages had served as bases for the small-scale militia known as Jeshi la Jua (Swahili for "Sun Army"), which was engaged in armed resistance against the new regime.
 The massacre was carried out in retaliation for a prior Jeshi la Jua attack that had resulted in a single fatality among FAC and RPA forces.
 The killings, which took place over several days, indiscriminately targeted combatants and civilians.